FamilySearch/fs-js-lite/README.md

 ### Authentication

+We recommend reading the FamilySearch [Authentication Guide](https://familysearch.org/developers/docs/guides/authentication) before deciding with authentication methods are best for you.

 __`oauthRedirectURL()`__ - Obtain the URL of the login screen on familysearch.org that the user should be redirected to for initiating authentication via OAuth 2.
 This method will automatically assemble the URL with the proper query parameters